-Marketable securities held as collateral are marked-to-market on a daily basis.
-Loan-to-collateral ratios for each approved loan line is calculated and monitored daily to ensure that the collateral holds sufficient value to provide an alternative source of loan repayment should a loan becomes impaired.
+Marketable securities held as collateral are marked-to-market daily.
+Loan-to-collateral ratios for each approved loan line are calculated and monitored daily to ensure that the collateral holds sufficient value to provide an alternative source of loan repayment should a loan becomes impaired.
 The Company applies safe custodian of collaterals; regular re-valuation parameters are subject to periodic reviews to ensure their effectiveness over credit risk management.